gwenn/sqlite-jna/README.md

-JDBC driver for SQLite using JNA instead of JNI to make it easy to deploy (if you already have SQLite installed).
+JDBC driver for SQLite using FFM instead of JNI to make it easy to deploy (if you already have SQLite installed).
 There are two layers:
  - a small one matching the SQLite API (package org.sqlite)